10 Cambodian Institutions Compared

 Like most MFIs, Manokor started out as a non-governmental organization in 2014.
 In 2020, it received a license to accept deposits.

-You might be wondering why Panda Bank isn’t on the list.
+You might wonder why Panda Bank isn’t on the list.
 They’re known for offering some of the highest interest rates out there, but let’s be real — those rates are a bit too good to be true.
-On top of that, Panda Bank is connected to HuiOne Pay, which had its banking license taken away in March 2025, and was sanctioned by the US Treasury in October 2025.
+On top of that, Panda Bank was connected to HuiOne Pay, which was sanctioned by the US Treasury in October 2025.
+Soon after HuiOne was shutdown by Cambodia’s national bank.

 See the current interest rates in Cambodia by clicking on the buttons below.